-If you are creating a business valuation report that must comply with the venerable USPAP standard, you have a choice to make: should your report follow the Restricted or Appraisal report format?
+Are you creating a business valuation report that must comply with the venerable USPAP standard?
+Then you have a choice to make: should your report follow the Restricted or Appraisal report format?
 What is going on here?

 Restricted Report format – for client only

-The USPAP Standard 10 draws a distinction between the restricted and full appraisal report formats based on the intended audience.
+The USPAP Standard 10 draws a distinction between the restricted and full appraisal report formats.
+You need to make the choice based on the intended audience.
 If you are preparing the valuation report for the client’s eyes only, then the restricted format is enough.

 Full Appraisal Reports required for outsiders

 On the other hand, if your report is bound for other parties, you must adopt the appraisal report option.
-In either case, your valuation report must clearly state who the intended recipients are and what format you have chosen.
+But in either case, your valuation report must clearly state who the intended recipients are and what format you have chosen.

-In addition, your business valuation report must indicate the purpose of business valuation, e.g. pursuant to a proposed business sale, gift or estate taxes, or a legal dispute.
-Client identity should be stated as well, unless some overriding privacy concerns exist.
-The idea is that a reader of your appraisal report should be immediately put on notice as to whether the report is drafted for their benefit.
+In addition, your business valuation report must indicate the purpose of business valuation.
+For instance, pursuant to a proposed business sale, gift or estate taxes, or a legal dispute.
+Also, you should state the client identity as well, unless some overriding privacy concerns exist.
+The idea is that a reader of your appraisal report should know immediately whether the report is drafted for their benefit.